nightcrawler086/nightcrawler086.github.io/_drafts/progress-report.md

 date:  2016-07-31
 ---

-I've really been slacking the past few months.
-Several things have been taking up my time and some of those things should have (others certainly should not have).
-It got to a point where I had been "studying" for months.
-Most of the other certifications that I have done have not taken near as long.
-I needed some motivation.
-The best way I know how is to schedule the exam.
-Something about the possibility of losing the money I paid to take the exam generally works.
-Interestingly enough, my free time from then on was spent studying ;).
+Studying for this test was different for me than a lot of the other exams that I've studied for.
+This one was purely something new that I wanted to learn, without any serious relevance to my current job.
+All of the other exams I've taken have been directly related to the work I was doing.
+This was me stepping out of my comfort zone to try to affect some change in my current career path.

 This test was a bit more unique than the other exams I've taken.
 I always had training material from the vendor for each exam I've taken.
-The material I had for those exams always covered every (virutally) question on the exam.
+The material I had for those exams always covered every (virtually) question on the exam.
 I've also typically use an exam dump.
 For taking an exam, I typically go through the material twice then "reverse engineer" the exam dump.
-So, instead of memorizing the questions as-is, I research and learn the answers I don't know.
+So, instead of memorizing the questions as-is, I research and learn the answers I don't already know.
 Doing this can be considered cheating I suppose, but it does help pass the test.
-At the same time, it usually causes me to find answers to questions I normally wouldn't have asked.
+At the same time, it usually causes me to find answers to more questions I normally wouldn't have asked.

 That being said, I had neither (vendor study material, or an exam dump) for this exam.
 I had three resources: